 Steve Shannon coordinates the daily activities of Center users.
 He is responsible for safety training, teaching users how to operate the MR scanner and related equipment, performing quality assurance scans and measurements, and coordinating all facilities-related issues.

 sshannon at mit dot edu | 617-324-2702 | MIT Bldg 46-1171

-Dimitrios Pantazis, Head of MEG Lab / Research Scientist
+Dimitrios Pantazis, Director of MEG Lab / Principal Research Scientist

 Dimitrios Pantazis is responsible for the magnetoencephalography (MEG) Laboratory.
 He oversees its operations, provides training for new users, and consults with users on all aspects of MEG data analysis.
 His research interest is in the application of signal processing theory to the analysis of neuroimaging data, including MEG, EEG and MRI.